Comprehensive analysis of Boostlingo's strengths and weaknesses based on real user feedback and expert evaluation.

 5 areas for improvement that potential users should consider.

 Boostlingo has potential but comes with notable limitations.
-Consider trying the free tier or trial before committing, and compare closely with alternatives in the translation space.
+Consider trying the free tier or trial before committing, and compare closely with alternatives in the customer support agents space.

 Consider Boostlingo carefully or explore alternatives.
 The free tier is a good place to start.